Sexual Violence Policy

 St. Ambrose University seeks to encourage and sustain an academic environment that both respects individual freedom and promotes the health, safety, and welfare of all community members.
 St. Ambrose strongly encourages students to call Campus Security (563-333-6104 or 911 from campus phones) to provide medical assistance for those who may have been harmed or are dangerously under the influence of drugs or alcohol.
 No student seeking medical treatment for the effects of drug or alcohol use, or who may need assistance while unlawfully under the influence of alcohol or other drugs, will be subject to University discipline for violating the St. Ambrose Code of Conduct as it relates to alcohol and drug use.
 Should behavior be deemed to violate the code of conduct, emphasis will be placed on affirming individual and collective student well-being first and foremost.
 However, students may be held responsible or accountable for acts committed while intoxicated, as intoxication will not be viewed as an acceptable excuse to alleviate individuals of responsibility or accountability for a policy violation.
 Medical amnesty will be granted to both the intoxicated student and to the student(s) seeking medical assistance on behalf of the intoxicated student.

 St. Ambrose University engages in many programs that promote awareness and prevention of rape, domestic violence, dating violence, sexual assault and stalking.
 Primary sources included information in the student handbook including definitions of sexual assault recognizing signs of abuse and bystander intervention.
 Written information on sexual violence is available in the Dean of Students Office, and may be periodically provided to students.
 Resident advisors and security officers receive training in victim sensitivity and the University's philosophy and procedures in dealing with sexual violence.
 Student Affairs provides ongoing campus sexual violence awareness programs.
 Specifically these includes programs offered to all new students and staff on bystander intervention, programs in New Student Seminar that teach recognition, avoidance and awareness of signs of both sexual assault, and domestic violence along with techniques for reducing the likelihood of stalking, sexual violence and dating violence.
-Annual programs on these subjects are also offered by Student Affairs and the Kinesiology class 125 which is a Rape Aggression Defense that is available.
-These programs are offered each semester and begin with e-mails targeted to students and staff at the beginning of each semester.
+Annual programs on these subjects are also offered by Student Affairs and a Kinesiology class which covers Rape Aggression Defense.
+These programs are offered each semester and begin with emails targeted to students and staff at the beginning of each semester.

 Sexual Assault Awareness Team (SAAT)

 The St. Ambrose Sexual Assault Awareness Team (SAAT) is comprised of campus community members who have been trained to assist students who have experienced sexual violence.
 SAAT members provide support and help the student explore her/his options and rights.
-SAAT members' contact information is available online.
+Contact the SAAT advisor here

 Rights of Students Involved in Incidents of Alleged Sexual Violence